soopertramp/data-profile-generation/README.md

 # Data Analysis App

-The Data Analysis App is a web application that allows users to upload a CSV file, generate a data profiling report, and download the report.
+The Data Analysis App is a web application that allows users to upload a CSV/Excel file, generate a data profiling report, and download the report.
 It provides an interactive interface to explore and analyze data using the pandas-profiling library.

 ## Features

-- ```Upload a CSV file```: Users can upload a CSV file containing their data to the app.
+- ```Upload a CSV/Excel file```: Users can upload a CSV/Excel file containing their data to the app.
 The file uploader widget allows for easy selection and upload of the file.

 - ```Generate a Data Profiling Report```: The app generates a data profiling report for the uploaded CSV file using the pandas-profiling library.
 This report provides comprehensive insights into the data, including summary statistics, data types, missing values, correlations, and more.